 A master license can only be issued for one song at a time.
 Even if someone wants to use an entire album in a project, a license must be obtained for each song individually.

-Elements of a Master License
+Master License Elements

 This agreement covers the scope of how the music will be used, including the right to play or perform the music publicly.
 Compensation, screen credit, and representations and warranties by the musician and producer comprise additional terms included in the agreement, according to RocketLawyer.com.

 Conflicts are bound to arise when the record label owns the master.
 For instance, if you'd be satisfied with a licensing fee of $5,000, but the record label owning the master and perhaps even the copyright demands $20,000.
-If that's not in the client's budget, they'll turn it down and find another option, leaving the record company the cold.
+If that's not in the client's budget, they'll turn it down and find another option, leaving the record company in the cold.

-Retaining Your Master Rights
+Retaining Master Rights

-Master rights reversion: When signing a record deal, you can negotiate for the return or reversion of master ownership to you after a set period of time.
+When signing a record deal, you can negotiate for the return or reversion of master ownership to you after a set period.
 An album typically has a lifespan of one to three years before an artist releases the next one, so you can request that ownership revert to you after perhaps two to five years.

-This master license deal gives the label a cut in the range of 15-25% of licensing earnings while allowing the artist to retain a large revenue share in addition to control of master recordings.
+This master license deal gives the label a cut in the range of 15 percent to 25 percent of licensing earnings, while allowing the artist to retain a large revenue share in addition to control of master recordings.